 Our focus is on educational resources to build self-reliance and self-empowerment and to prevent possible harm from improper treatment.
 Our approach to treatment focuses on the self-monitoring of vitals and the management of symptoms through natural, drug-free methods.
 We also offer strategies to understanding the disease, getting a proper diagnosis, managing the symptoms, and assisting caregivers and family members.
 We continue to do research and provide the latest information.
 Members will receive encouragement, support, sympathy, empathy and validation and information about all aspects of PP.

-My name is JD and I am the computer guy working behind the scenes.
-Susan keeps me well informed about your daily personal struggles with Periodic Paralysis.
-I hope that our information and website helps to ease some of your daily suffering.
-I am available to chat about Periodic Paralysis or anything related to computers, publishing or websites at any time.
+My name is JD and I am the IT guy working behind the scenes at PPNI.
+Susan keeps me well informed about PPNI online activities and I hope our information helps ease some of your daily struggles.
+Please contact me with any questions or concerns about PPNI.

 Periodic Paralysis Network, Inc. (PPNI)

 Awareness – Support – Education – Advocacy (ASEA)

 PPNI is here to provide awareness of PP around the world for individuals with the condition and their family members.
 This is accomplished through ASEA services and features.